-The action transformation is added after the existing transformation, as if it was applied locally to an imaginary child of the constraint owner.
+The keyframed transformation is added before/after the existing transformation, as if it was applied to an imaginary parent/child of the constraint owner.
 Scale is handled like in the Aligned Inherit Scale mode of bones to avoid creating shear.

 Controls the percentage of affect the constraint has on the object.
 See common constraint properties for more information.

 This selector controls which transform property (location, rotation or scale along/around one of its axes) from the target to use as «action driver».

 This constraint allows you to choose in which space to evaluate its target’s transform properties.

 The lower and upper bounds of the driving transform property value.